-The mandatory education exception now under discussion (Article 4) solves some of the issues faced by EU teachers and students, but it has a major flaw: it can be switched off by copyright owners.
+The mandatory education exception (Article 4) solves some of the issues faced by EU teachers and students, but it has a major flaw: it can be switched off by copyright owners.
 Educators and learners can be forced to stop relying on an exception if copyright owners offer to license those works and uses covered by the exception, even if educators or learners do not agree to the terms and conditions of the license offered by the copyright owner.
-If this proposal is approved, over the coming years educators and learners could benefit from a new education exception only to see it disappear and be replaced by licensing schemes.
+If the proposal is approved, over the coming years educators and learners could benefit from a new education exception only to see it disappear and be replaced by licensing schemes.

 The copyright framework for education in Europe is fragmented.
 While the InfoSoc Directive contains a broad and flexible education exception, this exception is optional for Member States to implement.
 Most of the national laws are drafted in such a narrow way that they prevent everyday educational activities that take place in schools all over Europe.